When I suggested a snorkelling and kayaking trip, my two teenage children were excited.

 If you have not snorkelled before it can be a strange feeling.
 You need to get over the dubious sensation of sticking your face under water, and for a time you find yourself breathing unnaturally fast.
 Once the initial fear has gone, however, it becomes a surprisingly relaxing sensation: you float, semi-weightless, the outside world muffled by a watery hum, and confronted by an eerie but beautiful world of darting little fish and a dazzling array of coloured seaweeds swaying rhythmically with the ebb and flow of the waves.
 Studland Bay is definitely not the Caribbean when it comes to marine life.
 But it is unique in its way, home to rare seagrass meadows, the only truly marine flowering plants, and the UK’s only known breeding site for spiny and short-nosed seahorses.
 You would be lucky to spot any of these shy creatures while snorkelling, but it has been known.

-Once Dan was happy that we were vaguely competent we kayaked across the bay to the base of Old Harry Rocks, a spectacular series of chalk stacks rising sheer out of the sea, dramatically tunnelled
+Once our instructor was happy that we were vaguely competent we kayaked across the bay to the base of Old Harry Rocks, a spectacular series of chalk stacks rising sheer out of the sea, dramatically tunnelled

 with arches and caves.
 We paddled through a sea arch and moored our kayaks on a